-To determine if red blood cells (RBCs), white blood cells (WBCs), and platelets are normal in appearance and number, to distinguish between the different types of white blood cells and determine their relative percentages in the blood; a blood smear helps diagnose a range of deficiencies, diseases, and disorders involving blood cell production, function, and destruction; it may also be used to monitor cell production and cell maturity in diseases such as leukemia, during chemo/radiation therapy, and in the evaluation of different types of hemoglobins (hemoglobinopathies).
+To evaluate your red blood cells (RBCs), white blood cells (WBCs), and platelets, to distinguish between the different types of WBCs, and to determine their relative percentages in the blood; to help detect, diagnose, and/or monitor a range of deficiencies, diseases, and disorders involving blood cell production, function, and lifespan

 A blood sample drawn from a vein in your arm or by pricking a finger, ear or, in the case of an infant, a heel

 A variety of diseases and conditions can affect the number and appearance of blood cells.
 Examination of the blood smear can be used to support findings from other tests and examinations.
-For example, red blood cells that appear larger and paler than normal may support other results that indicate a type of anemia.
-Similarly, the presence of white blood cells that are not fully mature may add to information from other tests to help make a diagnosis of infection, malignancy, or other conditions.
+For example, RBCs that appear larger and paler than normal may support other results that indicate a type of anemia.
+Similarly, the presence of WBCs that are not fully mature may add to information from other tests to help make a diagnosis of infection, malignancy, or other conditions.

 How is the sample collected for testing?